ant-media/ant-media-documentation/docs/guides/stream-security/time-based-one-time-password.md

 As mentioned in Subscribers Operations, you can also generate the TOTP token directly without pre-registering the subscriber.

-### The sample TOTP token creation API in the Publish Scenario:
+### The sample TOTP token creation API in the Publish Scenario

 ```bash
 curl -X 'GET' 'http://IP-adddress-or-domain:5080/Application_Name/rest/v2/broadcasts/streamId/subscribers/SubscriberId/totp?type=publish'-H 'accept: application/json'